Rokiis1/roadmap/6.Module/test_managment.md

     - If **minor software bug that does not affect the functionality or user experience** occurs, it could lead to **minor inconsistencies in the user interface**.
 Given the low impact of this risk and the potentially high cost of fixing every minor bug, we could employ the **Risk Acceptance strategy** and accept this risk without taking further action to mitigate it.

 2. **Risk Mitigation:** This is a risk response strategy where actions are taken to reduce the likelihood of the risk occurring or to reduce its impact if it does occur.
-In the context of software testing, this could involve writing additional tests, implementing additional security measures, or redesigning a feature to make it less prone to errors.

     **Example:**

     - If **critical software component is complex and prone to errors** occurs, it could lead to **system instability or crashes**.
 In response to this risk, we could employ the Risk **Mitigation strategy** by simplifying the component, writing additional tests to catch potential errors, and implementing additional security measures to prevent unauthorized access.

-3. **Risk Transfer:** This is a risk response strategy where the impact of the risk is transferred to a third party.
+3. **Risk Transfer:** The risk is transfered to a third party.
 This could involve purchasing insurance, outsourcing a risky part of the project, or using contractual agreements to shift the risk to another party.

     **Example:**

     - If **the development of a complex and specialized software module** occurs, it could lead to **delays in the project and potential errors due to lack of expertise**.
 To manage this risk, we could use the **Risk Transfer strategy** by outsourcing the development of this module to a third-party vendor with proven expertise in this area.

-4. **Contingency Plan:** This is a plan that outlines the steps to be taken if a risk materializes.
-It helps to minimize the impact of the risk on the project and ensures that there is a clear plan of action in place.
+4. **Contingency Plan:** This is a backup plan that tells you what to do if something goes wrong.

     **Example:**